verifiable-builds/go-bootstrap/README.md

 This repository is used for building go bootstrap toolchain with SLSA provenance.

 - Bootstrap toolchain is **only built for linux/amd64**.
-- This project and its release assets/artifacts **MUST NOT BE USED for bootstrapping the go toolchain**.
+- This project and its release assets/artifacts
+**MUST ONLY BE USED for bootstrapping the go toolchain**.

 For LICENSE details of Go toolchain please consult the LICENSE file(s) inside the bootstrap archive.
 LICENSE file within this repository only